top of page

 Yes, that applied to me too.
 I knew I couldn’t take this information about diet and health without verifying it was from reputable and supported sources.
 I would have been naive otherwise, and foolish.

-Even if my work in the kitchen could not overcome any damage already done by the drugs mentioned above, the reduction of sugar and inflammatory foods at least gave him a bit of chance to maintain his general health.
-It is something I have done and would recommend to anyone in any case.
+Even if my work in my daddy's kitchen could not overcome any damage already done by the drugs mentioned above, surely the reduction of sugar and inflammatory foods at least gave him a bit of a chance to maintain or even improve his general health?

-Although occasionally I felt that I was on a fool's errand, I do give myself credit for being brave enough to at least consider things beyond my comfort zone.
+Although occasionally I felt that I was on a fool's errand, I do give myself credit for being brave enough to at least try, certainly to do things way beyond my comfort zone.

-Information that reminds me that, when in the hospital, I actually mourned the loss of my place in his kitchen, cooking him nourishing stews and soups.
-I had to give all that up and witness, over two months in the hospital, the absolute opposite approach to his nourishment.
-It bloody well hurt, and it felt very much like grief.
+While he was in hospital, I actually mourned the loss of my place in his kitchen, cooking him nourishing stews and soups.
+I had to give all that up and it bloody well hurt.
+It felt very much like grief.

-I have been avoiding such information because I have feared that I might read yet more recent research that would prove beyond doubt, real-life improvement in people similar to my father.
-I feared I would not be able to bear that.
+So since he died I have been avoiding reading about any research that might confirm improvement in people similar to my father.
+I've been fearing I would not be able to bear it.
 Too late for him, and too late for me to make a real difference.

 Then this morning I saw a particular Youtube video entitled ‘Her Dementia is Gone!’.
 No thank you, I said.
 Please don’t remind me of what I couldn’t do!

 I saw then that it was an interview between a very reputable (and very handsome!) carnivore-recommending doctor, Dr Anthony Chaffee, and the proprietor of a chain of nursing homes in the USA who has been seeking to improve his clients’ health through dietary adjustment.
 And some of his residents are getting better!
-So I watched it.
+So I made myself watch it.

 I had actually heard of this man whilst my father was still alive.
-As a result, I’d started to dream that, once my father was ensconced in his nursing home following his discharge from hospital, that I might be able to have some input at the home, for him primarily, but which might also start to improve the health of all the old people!
+As a result, I’d started to dream that, once my father was ensconced in his nursing home, I might be able to have some input at the home, for him primarily, but which might also start to improve the health of all the old people!

-But have I got the emotional energy to keep on with that crazy dream now that he, the precious focus of my efforts, is dead?
+And have I got the emotional energy to keep on with that crazy dream now that he, the precious focus of my efforts, is dead?
 You see, his death was not an easy one.
-It left me and my sister full of agony, mostly because we had to surrender our own caring input, firstly to a hospital that was not run well and then, rather too late as it turned out, to a nursing home.
+It left me and my sister full of agony, mostly because we'd had to step back and surrender our own caring input to a hospital that was not run well.

-We had to make a decision, once he'd left hospital and was immediately seen to be coming to the end of his life, as to whether he should be hospitalised again when he contracted aspiration-associated pneumonia two days later.
+When he left hospital it was immediately seen by the nursing home staff that he was coming to the end of his life,.
+When he contracted aspiration-associated pneumonia two days later we had to make a decision as to whether he should be hospitalised again.
 God forbid!
 There was no question about it!

 End of life care equals the administering of drugs that ease the person from life to death.

-If we can address all these issues, perhaps we won’t be left with the pain of seeing a loved one suffering so badly, and certainly won’t be so likely to have to make life-and-death decisions (frankly, to be cruelly blunt, to feel like judge and executioner) at their end.
+If we really take this duty seriously, and take the trouble to look deeper, we won’t be left with the pain of seeing a loved one suffering so badly, and certainly won’t be so likely to have to make life-and-death decisions (frankly, to be cruelly blunt, to feel like judge and executioner) at their end.

 If we unquestioningly choose the products of the commercially-driven processed food and pharmaceutical companies then, as these doctors point out, we will likely not thrive.